 The Canadian pharmaceutical company Apotex Inc., offers on a non-for-profit basis its Apo-Triavir - a fixed dose combination of three drugs indicated for the treatment of HIV infection.
-The company website indicates that each individual component of the product was evaluated in bioequivalence studies and shown to be bioequivalent to the original products.12 The triple combination dose is evaluated and approved in Canada and fully conforms to all the regulations and health requirements for marketing a drug in Canada's healthcare system.13
+The company website indicates that each individual component of the product was evaluated in bioequivalence studies and shown to be bioequivalent to the original products.
+The triple combination dose is evaluated and approved in Canada and fully conforms to all the regulations and health requirements for marketing a drug in Canada's healthcare system.
+The triple company in Canada's healthcare system.